 Master life outside your comfort zone

-You may fail and die but if you manage to survive, eventually the Arctic can become your new comfort zone.
+If you try hard enough, even the Arctic can become your new comfort zone.
 Perhaps you befriend the locals, build yourself a little hut and learn how to hunt.
-You may eventually marry one of the locals and have children.
 Looking back at your bedroom, would it not feel cramped and limited compared to the wide Arctic?

 Realise that your life is not in danger